cburgmer/json-path-comparison/FAQ.md

 ## Why?

 JSONPath feels like a simple enough query language to grok and is supported across all major programming languages.
-Also it seems JSON is here to stay.
+Also it seems JSON is here to stay - being able to query it is valuable.

 Let's just make sure it's implemented consistently so we can avoid surprises.